Marked points on translation surfaces

 \begin{ass} Suppose throughout this section that $(X, \omega)$ is not a translation cover of a torus. \end{ass}

-Recall the result of M\"oller that states that there is a unique map $\piX:(X,\omega)\to \Xmin$ to a translation surface of minimal genus, and any map from $(X,\omega)$ to a translation surface is a factor of this map \cite[Theorem 2.6]{M2}.
+Recall the result of M\"oller that states that, with this assumption, there is a unique translation covering map $\piX:(X,\omega)\to \Xmin$ to a translation surface of minimal genus, and any map from $(X,\omega)$ to a translation surface is a factor of this map \cite[Theorem 2.6]{M2}.
 This can be extended to quadratic differentials as follows.